 Deductible expenses consist of actual expenses to move household goods from the old location to the new (including temporary storage and travel expenses).
-Things like temporary living costs, meals and travel related to house-hunting are not deductible – so any reimbursements made for these expenses made by the employer will be taxable for the employee.
+Things like temporary living costs, meals and travel related to house-hunting are not deductible – so any reimbursements made for these expenses made by the employer will be taxable for the employee during expat payroll.

 Domestic US businesses must withhold payroll taxes for US employees, even if they’re working abroad.
 However, if the employee’s federal withholding is eliminated because they qualify for the FEIE, they can request an exemption from federal withholding by completing Form 673 and submitting it to their employer.

-In some cases, moving an employee abroad can come with excessive cost on behalf of the employee, so an employer may want to offer an equalization package to help offset the cost increase.
-This essentially ensures the employee’s out of pocket tax expense is no more or less than if they were in the US.
+In some cases of expat employee taxes, moving an employee abroad can come with excessive cost on behalf of the employee, so an employer may want to offer an equalization package to help offset the cost increase.
+This essentially ensures the employee’s out-of-pocket tax expense is no more or less than if they were in the US.
 It includes consideration for foreign employer benefits like housing, cost of living adjustments or school tuition, foreign taxes and other taxable factors related to their assignment.
-With this package, the employer would reimburse the employee for additional burden on their US expat tax associated with their foreign assignment.
+With this package, the employer would reimburse the employee for the additional burden on their US expat tax associated with their foreign assignment.